-It’s even better if you can encourage your workplace, club or social group to join in and fundraise.
+Encourage your family, friends, and coworkers to join in and fundraise.
 Funds raised go towards programs and services for brain tumour patients and their loved ones, as well as life-changing research.

 Share your story about how you helped Turn May Grey, or tag us @BrainTumourFdn on social media with #TurnMayGrey.